 The most expensive koi fish ever sold for $1.8 million.
 It was a female red and white koi fish named S Legend whose owner waited until she was nine years old to sell her.
 S Legend was 3 feet 3 inches long.
 She was prized for her perfection of form, her brilliant, perfectly distributed pattern of red and white coloring, and her lineage.
 She was a Kohaku variety of koi.
-Kohaku simply means “red and white” in Japanese and is one of the oldest koi types.
+Kohaku simply means “amber” in Japanese and is the oldest koi type.
 She was sold to a mysterious Miss Yingying of Taiwan.

 People around the world keep koi fish in their water gardens.
 They are also found in zoos such as the San Diego Zoo, Japanese gardens such as the one at the Brooklyn Botanical Gardens, and even garden centers.

 Unfortunately, the brilliant coloring of koi fish makes them easy targets for creatures that wish to eat them.
 These range from wading birds like egrets, storks, and herons to small carnivores such as raccoons, foxes, and cats.
 This is why it is important for koi owners to maintain a pond that is too deep for a wading bird to stand in.
 The fish’s habitat shouldn’t have overhangs, such as a low bridge, that a carnivore can use to reach in and grab a fish.
 It should also be shaded.
 This not only hides the fish from birds of prey and other predators but protects the koi from sunburn.

 Reproduction and Lifespan

 Koi fish can enjoy an extraordinarily long lifespan.
 They can live more than two centuries, but all started life as tiny eggs.